pointyfar/hugo-content-naming-layouts/content/layout-lookup.md

         See examples:
         - [`content/metals/_index.md`](/metals/): `layout: customlayout` => layout = `metals/customlayout.html`
         - [`content/metals/gold.md`](/metals/gold/): layout = `_default/single.html`
+    - Similar to the above, you can `cascade` the `layout` frontmatter so the child pages inherit the same value.
+Otherwise, you can set the value to each content individually.

+        Try the `cascade` option by renaming the frontmatter of `content/fruit/_index.md` from `x_cascade:` to `cascade:`.

+---

+Notes:

 [^1]: unless cascaded from parent or otherwise configured.

-[^type]: [Docs](https://gohugo.io/templates/lookup-order/#hugo-layouts-lookup-rules): Is value of `type` if set in front matter, else it the name of the root section (e.g. "blog").
+[^type]: From the [docs](https://gohugo.io/templates/lookup-order/#hugo-layouts-lookup-rules): Is value of `type` if set in front matter, else it the name of the root section (e.g. "blog").
 It will always have a value, so if not set, the value is "page".